Resources for Creating Virtual Performances

 broadcasting: the transmission of programs by radio, television or internet streaming media services.

-pre-recorded: a performance that has been recorded prior to the actual sharing of the performance; the actors are not present when the performance is shared.
+pre-recorded/digital: a performance that has been recorded prior to the actual sharing of the performance; the actors are not present when the performance is shared.

 video editing: the general term for altering a recorded performance either to add remove or add elements, add animations or to weave together recorded performances captured at different times.